Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 [*Shoot'em Doods*' Software Design Document](https://github.com/jacobmhinton/ShootemDoods/blob/master/ShootemDoods_SDD.md) further specifies the implementation of *Shoot'em Doods* as described in the SRS document.
 Its main purpose is to use diagrams and formal notations to illustrate the primary functions of *Shoot'em Doods* to its developers.
 The SDD will also be revised as game development continues.

 ### c.
 Software Testing Document (STD)
 [*Shoot'em Doods*' Testing Document](https://github.com/jacobmhinton/ShootemDoods/blob/master/ShootemDoods_STD.md) details all of the test cases that need to be used in order to test the functionality of *Shoot'em Doods*.
 All of the test cases in the STD correspond directly to the functional requirements outlined in *Shoot'em Doods*' SRS document and its description on how they work.
 As *Shoot'em Doods* develops, the STD will be adjusted as need so that it continues to accurately test the system.

 ### d. *Shoot'em Doods*' Code
+Due to *Shoot’em Doods*’ open sourced nature, it was necessary for our developers to neatly document the functionality of the game’s code so that future developers will be able to understand how it works.
+More specifically, our programmers added header comments at the top of each file, comments on methods whose use was immediately apparent, and gave the variables meaningful names.

 # 5. Potential Risks
+The potential risks of *Shoot’em Doods* primarily pertains to time.
+To elaborate, many of our developers’ initial plans for *Shoot’em Doods*, such as branching level paths, might not be able to be implemented in the first release of the game because of the brevity of the allotted development time.
+An additional risk that *Shoot’em Doods* faces is the possibility of an incohesive team dynamic.
+While many of our team members have worked well together on past projects, it is always possible that unforeseen personal circumstances/commitments will negatively impact our team dynamic and impede the development of *Shoot’em Doods*.

 # 6. Team Members
 ## i.
 Team Style
 The team style that our group decided to go with was the egoless approach.
 However, we did spit our team up into the following subgroups: